 Figure 9-X2— UHR MAC Capabilities Information field format

-The NPCA Supported field indicates whether NPCA operation is supported by the STA transmitting this field.
+The NPCA Supported field indicates whether NPCA operation is supported by the STA.
 A 1 indicates that NPCA operation is supported.
 A value of 0 indicates that NPCA operation is not supported.

 9.4.2.x UHR Operation element